AingLee/InstancePose/README.md

 pip install -r requirements.txt
 ```

-We need compile several files, which works fine with pytorch v1.5.0 and gcc 5.4.0.

 For users with a RTX GPU, you must use CUDA10 and pytorch v1.5.0 built from CUDA10.

+Operating system: Ubuntu 18.04 is recommended

 2. Compile some extension utils

 ```
+ROOT=/path_to/instancepose
 cd $ROOT/lib/utils/extend_utils
 ```

-Revise the `cuda_include` and `dart` in `build_extend_utils_cffi.py` to be compatible with the CUDA in your computer.
+Adjust the CUDA version in 'cuda_include' and `dart` in `build_extend_utils_cffi.py` to be compatible with the CUDA in your computer.

 ```
 sudo apt-get install libgoogle-glog-dev